James Morrison (jazz musician): Association with other musicians

+Other activities

 Radio and TV presenter

-During a number of years, Morrison has been the presenter of the in-flight jazz radio station for Qantas Airways.
+For a number of years, Morrison has been the presenter of the in-flight jazz radio station for Qantas Airways.
 In 1994, James presented Behind The Wheel, a motoring television series on Network Ten.
 Ten saw the benefits of a series like this and commissioned 18 episodes.
 It aired on a Tuesday night at 7.30pm to an audience of 2.1 million viewers.
 The pilot episode was produced by Tim Kupsch, Andy Wallace and James Morrison.
 Unlike Top Gear, the show ideas and script were largely conceived "on the fly" by Morrison and Kupsch.

 On 19 December 2008, presenter Charlie Cox announced his departure from Top Gear Australia due to lack of time.
 Morrison replaced him in the second season alongside Warren Brown and Steve Pizzati.
 He appeared as the "Star in a Bog-Standard Car" in episode 6 of the first series.

-On 18 September 2018, he started to present the Tuesday night 'specialist show' Top Brass for BBC Radio 2, which was moved alongside Sunday Night Is Music Night for series 2 in 2020 and which continues to be broadcast in the United Kingdom at 9pm on a Sunday in 2022.
+On 18 September 2018, he started to present the Tuesday night specialist show Top Brass for BBC Radio 2, which was moved alongside Sunday Night Is Music Night for series 2 in 2020 and which continues to be broadcast in the United Kingdom at 9pm on a Sunday in 2022.

-Instruments
+Instrument production

 In early 2010 he formed an association with Austrian brass manufacturer Schagerl to produce "signature" models.
 These include two series – the custom, hand-made "Meister" series and the intermediate professional "Academica" series.
 There are trumpets and trombones in both series, and the Meister series includes flugelhorn and bass trumpet.
 His design of a trumpet called "The Raven" uses rotary valves with a long lead pipe usually associated with a piston trumpet.
+He has also designed an improved superbone, a hybrid trombone that has three valves as well as a slide.

 An instrument project with designer and robotics expert Steve Marshall produced the Morrison Digital Trumpet, a MIDI wind controller that looks like a futuristic version of a typical trumpet.
 It allows a trumpeter to play electronic sounds in much the same way a pianist can play a synthesizer.

 On his collaboration album The Other Woman with singer Deni Hines, he wrote a track called "(Tired of Being) The Other Woman".
 When Morrison performed this track at a performance in Sydney, he revealed his latest piece of music technology.
 It is a Roland keyboard (VP770) that has a microphone attached and 'sings' whatever Morrison speaks into the microphone, producing the sound of a choir.